falcosecurity/falco-website/content/en/blog/falco-mitre-attack/index.md

 ### Know where to look

 In order to detect malicious activities using static rules, Falco relies heavily on system events (syscalls) generated within the user’s environment.
-To effectively capture these system behaviors, we must carefully consider the relevant system calls that occur during an attack.
+To effectively observe these system behaviors, we must carefully consider the relevant system calls that occur during an attack.
 If network activity is involved, we must  pay attention to the corresponding network traffic and alert on known malicious IP addresses.
-Additionally, we need to capture the events that occur for files and directories during an attack.
-Armed with this knowledge, we can proceed to write rules that capture malicious activities as they unfold, ultimately triggering relevant events for further analysis and response.
+Additionally, we need to monitor the events that occur for files and directories during an attack.
+Armed with this knowledge, we can proceed to write rules that detect malicious activities as they unfold, ultimately triggering relevant events for further analysis and response.

 ### Bring in Falco